dustmop/makechr/README.md

     -l               Lock tiles.
 Won't remove duplicates, leaving all tiles in the same position they appear in in the pixel art input.
                      Will only process the first 256 tiles in the input.
+If the image is only 128px by 128px, then only 8 blocks square will be processed.

     --palette-view      [view_file]  Output the palette to an image file.